aaronlumsden/laravel-vue-api-crud-generator/readme.md

 - A Model
 - A Controller
 - Add the routes
+- Create a Vue.js single file component to list all the items for my model
-- Create a single view component
+- Create a Vue.js single file component to list a single item
+- Create a form in Vue.js to communicate with my Laravel api

 This package aims to speed up this process by creating all of the above in a single artisan command.